I am an Assistant Professor of International Relations in the Political Science Department at California State University - Chico.

 My primary research interests are in the fields of International Relations and International Law.
-Specifically, I focus on the processes and politics through which international laws are made and ratified.
-To date I have spent most of my time investigating security rights claimed by states and environmental treaties.
-Solo authored work on the latter is planned for submission in Fall 2014.
+Specifically, I focus on the processes and politics through which international law is made and used.
+To date I have spent most of my time investigating the politics of ratification.

 - A. Irish